jradd/django-newproj-template/readme.md

 ## Installed Files

-This template includes a number of templates and template tags.
+This template includes a number of HTML templates and template tags.

 ### Templates Created